Almost Never

 What Parents Should Know About Almost Never

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | The characters often demonstrate teamwork and support each other through challenges. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | The series models dedication to craft and teamwork among band members, though the competitive rivalry framework sometimes overshadows purely collaborative behavior. |

-Does this TV Show include emotional moments my child might find confusing or intense? | Some scenes of competition and rivalry may require parental guidance to explain the importance of healthy competition. |
+| Does this TV Show include emotional moments my child might find confusing or intense? | The show includes moments of interpersonal conflict and competition-related stress, but these are presented within a comedic context that keeps intensity manageable for the target audience. |

-Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Teamwork is a central theme, with characters frequently working together to solve problems. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Teamwork within each musical group is emphasized as members must collaborate to succeed, providing examples of working together toward common goals despite individual differences. |

-Will my child come away with any clear moral or message? | The show emphasizes the value of friendship, perseverance, and staying true to oneself. |
+| Will my child come away with any clear moral or message? | Children can learn about perseverance, the value of practice and dedication, and the importance of friendship, though messages about healthy competition versus rivalry may be mixed. |

 The Overall Sentiment From Parental Feedback

-Official Almost Never Trailer
+Almost Never Official TV Show Trailer

 Why Kids Love Almost Never